github/codeql/docs/language/learn-ql/writing-queries/introduction-to-queries.rst

 - ``element``: a code element that is identified by the query, which defines where the alert is displayed.
 - ``string``: a message, which can also include links and placeholders, explaining why the alert was generated.

 You can modify the alert message defined in the final column of the ``select`` statement to give more detail about the alert or path found by the query using links and placeholders.
-For further information, see ":doc:`Defining the results of a query <select-statement>`."
+For more information, see ":doc:`Defining the results of a query <select-statement>`."

 Select clauses for path queries (``@kind path-problem``) are crafted to display both an alert and the source and sink of an associated path graph.
 For more information, see ":doc:`Creating path queries <path-queries>`."